Masashi-Lateolabrax/ICAP/scheme/pushing_food_with_pheromone/Note.md

 ## Changes

-- Change the pheromone characteristic.
-- Fix the food positions.
+- Use the potential evaluation function
-- Reset the weights of the loss calculation.
+- Maximizing the evaluations

 ## Date

-2024-10-07 05:10 (JST)
+2024-10-07 18:32 (JST)